rivedroz23/War-Card-Game/README.md

 # war-game

-My war game repo for GA.
+War game repo for GA.
+Made by River Droz

 I created an online version of the card game War for my GA project 1.